ladrians/RoboND-DeepLearning-Project-P4/write.md

 #### Model Summary

-Finally the model is a 3 layered encoder/decoder starting with a 32 filter upsampled by a factor of 2 to get a 128 filter (using strides 2):
+Finally, the model is a 3 layered encoder/decoder starting with a 32 filter upsampled by a factor of 2 to get a 128 filter (using strides 2):

 ```python
 def fcn_model(inputs, num_classes):